-The Different Disc Golf Disc Types
+Different Disc Golf Disc Types Explained

-As a newbie or experienced disc golf player, you will be faced with different challenges and situations on the court.
+As a newbie or experienced disc golf player, you will be faced with different challenges and situations on the course.
 Thus, it is important to have a strategic plan as well as the appropriate disc golf discs to work efficiently in various course scenarios.
+There are 4 primary discs in disc golf: putters, mid-range discs, fairway drivers, and distance drivers.
+While these discs can be interchanged and used for most shots, each disc is intended for specific shots.
+With that out of the way let’s dive into the different types of disc golf discs.

 Types of Disc Golf Discs Explained